South Africa Explorer Tour

 Overnight Crawfords Beach Lodge.

-DAY 9.
-Wild Coast – Addo Elephant National Park – Port Elizabeth
+DAY_9.
+Wild Coast – Addo Elephant National Park – Gqeberha (Port Elizabeth)

-We depart from Port Elizabeth, along the N2 national route to the Storms River with the impressive Paul Sauer Bridge across the valley towering some one hundred and thirty- nine metres above the river.
-Our next stop is at Tsitsikamma National Park (Khoisan for “The place of much water”).
-The park stretches more than one hundred kilometers of wild and rocky coastline characterised by massive cliffs and narrow, isolated beaches.
+We depart from Gqeberha (Port Elizabeth) and travel to the Storms River for a view of the impressive Paul Sauer Bridge, towering some one hundred and thirty- nine meters above the river.
+Our next stop is at Tsitsikamma National Park (Khoisan for the place of much water), stretching over one hundred kilometres of wild and rocky coastline characterized by massive cliffs and narrow, isolated beaches.
 In the park, you can do a relaxing walk/hike with excellent views to the suspension bridge stretching over the mouth of the Storms River.